telerik/winforms-docs/controls/gridview/exporting-data/export-to-pdf.md

 ---
 title: Export to PDF
-page_title: Export to PDF | RadGridView
+page_title: Export to PDF - WinForms GridView Control
-description: This article shows how you can export your data to a PDF file.
-Two distinct methods are sported.
+description: Learn how you can export your data to a PDF file in WinForms GridView.
 slug: winforms/gridview/exporting-data/export-to-pdf
 tags: export,to,pdf
 published: True